sjswitzer/SchemeJS/notes.md

 It's as if Scheme and Self had an unlikely affair and decided their lovechild would have a vaguely Java-like syntax.

+An alternate, and very useful, way to think about it is that SchemeJS is an AST for JavaScript that happens to be executable and has a compiler and a JIT.
+You can easily target other languages to SchemeJS and get an interpreter, compiler and JIT for free!

 ## Coding Conventions

 Generally, variable, function and class names are camel case.
 An exception